Retraction Dynamics of a Highly Viscous Liquid Sheet: Problem statement

 One might intuitively anticipate an additional boundary condition prescribing the thickness profile at the free edge, as done in \cite{Brenner:99}.
 There, it was assumed that the sheet has a circular tip where $h\propto \left(x_c - x\right)^{1/2}$ as $x\to x_c$.
 Such a condition, however, is inconsistent with the thin-film approximation, as it implies that the slope at $x=x_c$ behaves as $\partial h/\partial x\propto1/\left(x_c - x\right)^{1/2}$, and thus diverges at $x=x_c$.
 To systematically derive a second boundary condition, we instead decompose the liquid domain into two asymptotically distinct regions.
 The first is a long `thin-film' region, where $|\partial h/\partial x| \ll 1$ and Eqs.\,\eqref{eq: continuity} and \eqref{eq: dimen mom} apply.
 The second is a small tip region near the free edge, with a characteristic lengthscale of $\mathcal{O}(h)$, where the full two-dimensional Stokes flow must be calculated.
 With this distinction, the point $x = x_c(t)$ is interpreted as the approximate position of the free edge on the thin-film scale.
 In Appendix \ref{app: tip region}, we use matched asymptotic expansions \cite{Hinch:book} to derive an \textit{effective} boundary condition for the thin-film region, which reads

 The above condition can also be rationalized by a force balance argument, as done in \cite{Munro:15}.
-The left- and right-hand sides of Eq.\,\eqref{eq: dimens dyn} represent, respectively, the viscous and capillary forces (per unit length) acting on the tip.
-These must balance, as inertia is negligible in that region provided the tip remains sufficiently small.
+The left- and right-hand sides of Eq.\,\eqref{eq: dimens dyn} represent, respectively, the viscous and capillary forces (per unit length) acting on the tip region.
+These must balance, as inertia is negligible in that region provided the tip remains sufficiently small relative to the length of the film.
 This description, in turn, requires a large Ohnesorge number ($\text{Oh} \gg 1$) and that the elapsed time is not asymptotically large relative to a characteristic viscous timescale, as discussed in detail in Appendix~\ref{app: tip region}.

 At the fixed end, we impose the impermeability condition

 and the zero-slope, or symmetry, condition

 According to \cite{Brenner:99,Deka:20}, these conditions mimic those during the bursting of an axisymmetric bubble, in which case $x=l_0$ lies in the symmetry axis of the bubble.